 DEFINITIONS

 Behaviors referenced in the Code of Virginia and terms related to those references are listed alphabetically in this section.
 The Code of Virginia requires that certain behaviors be included in codes of student conduct and reported to law enforcement.
-Those behaviors are noted in A school board may require reporting of other offenses to the division superintendent and/or law enforcement.
+Those behaviors that require a report to law enforcement are noted in Superintendent’s Memo 283-20, Attachment A: Guidance of Reports of Certain Acts to School Authorities and will be updated in the Student Behavior and Administrative Response User Guide on a yearly basis.
+A school board may require reporting of other offenses to the division superintendent and/or law enforcement.
 Local school boards and law enforcement officials should consult to determine those offenses.
 The Code also states that whenever a student commits a reportable incident named in the Code, the student shall be required to participate in prevention and intervention activities as determined appropriate by the superintendent or designee (Link: § 22.1-279.3:1.C).

 Alcohol, Tobacco and Related Products, and Other Drugs